Dakota County Divorce Attorney

 - Evidence of severe marital discord that negatively affects one or both parties

 Either party’s testimony is enough to prove the irretrievable breakdown of a marriage.
 For example, the party seeking the divorce may explain how the couple sought therapy and/or a legal separation before deciding upon divorce as their final course of action.
+In addition, you do not need permission from your spouse to obtain a no-fault divorce.
+If he or she does not reply once served, you can still get the divorce via default judgement.

 Do You Need a Lawyer to Get Divorced?